INDIVIDUAL HERBS

 Qin Jiao

-Chronic diarrhea
+Chronic diarrhea.

-Long-term dysenteric disorders that have seriously injured the normal Qi leading to a prolapsed rectum
+Long-term dysenteric disorders that have seriously injured the normal Qi leading to a prolapsed rectum.

-Intestinal Wind where Fire and Wind stoke each other marked by bleeding of fresh Blood from the rectum
+Intestinal Wind where Fire and Wind stoke each other marked by bleeding of fresh Blood from the rectum.

-Fu Hai Shi
+Fu Shi

 Per.
 Trichosanthis